 The way forward: Food containers and no-waste shops

 Recently, I learned about a project of that kind in Germany.
 There has been a launch in Berlin, Cologne and Munich already and the plan is to roll it out country-wide this summer.
 REBOWL is still working on the perfect box which can hold everything from curries via salads to soups.
 REBOWL is a follow-up from the RECUP system based on a deposit for your coffee-to-go cup.
-Personally, I like coffee to sit, but I shall keep an eye out for this alternative whenever I am in need for a coffee while I am on the move (and don’t have my own cup with me).
+Personally, I like coffee to sit, but I shall keep an eye out for this alternative whenever I am in need of a coffee while I am on the move (and don’t have my own cup with me).

 Water is life

 Water and waste are linked in another way too.
 The production of each and every product uses up fresh water.
-Fresh water resources are limited and all to often contaminated either by waste itself or by discarded byproducts of production (Keep your plastic and clean up the rest).
+Fresh water resources are limited and all too often contaminated either by waste itself or by discarded byproducts of production (Keep your plastic and clean up the rest).